• Skip to primary navigation

 Can Under-Tightening Choke Tubes Cause Problems?

 Under-tightening a choke tube is also a problem, and it can lead to sub-optimal conditions that can affect performance in the field.
 Patterning and pellet distribution can suffer from an under-tightened choke tube.
+Here are the 4 major problems that can arise from an under-tightened choke.

-1. It May Fall Off The Gun
+1. It May Back Out of the Gun

-A loose choke tube that is not sufficiently tightened can fall out of the barrel.
+A loose choke tube that is not sufficiently tightened can back out of the barrel.
 Chokes tubes can back out or unscrew just by the force from the shot, so not tightening it enough can exacerbate this situation.

 2. Performance Issues